Nuclear power in Israel: History

 On 26 August 1958, then Israeli Finance Minister Levi Eshkol announced the government's intention to build a nuclear power plant.
 Over the next three decades talks were held with various American administrations to help advance this effort but none came to fruition.

 In January 2007, Israeli Infrastructure Minister Binyamin Ben-Eliezer said his country should consider producing nuclear power for civilian purposes.

 As a result of the nuclear power emergencies at Japan's Fukushima I Nuclear Power Plant, Prime Minister Benjamin Netanyahu said on 17 March 2011, "I don't think we're going to pursue civil nuclear energy in the coming years."

 As of November 2015, the Ministry of National Infrastructure, Energy and Water Resources is considering nuclear power in order to reduce greenhouse gas emissions 25% by 2030.

 Factors affecting nuclear power in Israel

 Several factors have contributed to the fact that no nuclear power plants have been built in Israel over the years.
-One is the fact that the Israel is not a signatory to the Treaty on the Non-Proliferation of Nuclear Weapons, which makes it more difficult for the country to engage with international suppliers of nuclear technology.
+One is the fact that Israel is not a signatory to the Treaty on the Non-Proliferation of Nuclear Weapons, which makes it more difficult for the country to engage with international suppliers of nuclear technology.
 Another reason is that very large deposits of natural gas have been found offshore the Israeli coastline beginning in the 2010s.
 The exploitation of these deposits allow for generating electricity at very cost-effective rates as compared to generating electricity using nuclear power.